SYK-08/nuttx/README.md

      make gconfig

-Some keyboard shortcuts supported by kconfig-mconf, the tool that runs when you do 'make menuconfig':
+Some keyboard shortcuts are supported by kconfig-mconf, the tool that runs when you do 'make menuconfig':

    - `?` will bring up the mconfig help display.

-   - `/` can be used find configuration selections.
+   - `/` can be used to find configuration selections.

    - `Z` can be used to reveal hidden configuration options